 Maputo is the capital of Mozambique.
 It is one of Africa’s most enthralling cities with its colourful, Mediterranean-style buildings set on wide avenues lined with lilac jacarandas and bright orange flame trees.
-With a vibrant nightlife, spicy, fragrant and Portuguese-inspired cuisine, and a deeply-ingrained culture and history, it’s worth a staying a few days.
-It is a city of contrast – colonial-style buildings share streets with rickety stands selling fruits, nuts and fresh fish; Gustav Eifel’s Iron House is nearby to the serene, lush Jardim Tunduru botanical gardens.
+With a vibrant nightlife, spicy, fragrant and Portuguese-inspired cuisine, and a deeply-ingrained culture and history, it’s worth staying a few days.
+It is a city of contrast – colonial-style buildings share streets with rickety stands selling fruits, nuts and fresh fish; Gustav Eifel’s Iron House is near to the serene, lush Jardim Tunduru botanical gardens.
 It is also, to the surprise of many, home to the longest suspension bridge in Africa (3km / 1.8 miles).

-Foodies wanting to indulge in fresh sea-food, fusion and traditional Mozambican cuisine.
+Foodies wanting to indulge in fresh seafood, fusion and traditional Mozambican cuisine.

-History-lovers looking to explore and witness the results of Portuguese influence on the city.
+History lovers looking to explore and witness the results of Portuguese influence on the city.

 Suspension bridge fanatics.

 Inhaca Island is Mozambique’s ‘something for everyone’ island.
 Just 40 kilometres (64 miles) off the coast, Inhaca is the perfect island getaway.
-Water-babies can snorkel and dive with parrot fish, Kingfish, turtles, rays, octopus and lobsters.
+Water babies can snorkel and dive with parrot fish, Kingfish, turtles, rays, octopus and lobsters.
 Adventurous spirits can go kayaking or waterskiing on the deep blue water.
 For families, the white-sand beaches and rock pools are perfect for suntanning, picnics and beach-side games.